-Related parties, as defined in International Accounting Standard 24 "Related Party Disclosures", include associate companies, major shareholders, directors and other key management personnel of the Company, and entities controlled, jointly controlled or significantly influenced by such parties.

-Related party transactions

-Transactions with related parties included in the statement of profit or loss and other comprehensive income for the year ended are as follows:
+Related parties, as defined in International Accounting Standard 24: Related Party Disclosures include associate companies, major shareholders, directors and other key management personnel of the Company, and entities controlled, jointly controlled or significantly influenced by such parties.
+Related party transactions Transactions with related parties included in the statement of profit or loss and other comprehensive income for the year ended are as follows: 2020 For the year ended 2019 established by Emiri Decree No. 10 in 1974.
+Related party balances Balances with related party included in the statement of financial position are as follows:

-For the year ended 2020 2019
+1 or me year chaca 2020 2017

 Dividend income from

 Q-Chem 301,689 312,130

 Q-Chem II 329,966 312,130

 QVC 164,901 148,688

 796,556 772,948

 Annual service fee to Qatar Petroleum (4,548) (6,850)

-Qatar Petroleum is the ultimate parent company, which is state-owned public corporation established by Emiri Decree No. 10 in 1974.
+Qatar Petroleum is the ultimate parent company, which is state-owned pu ıblic corporation